Airlines look for ways to swiftly adopt aircraft tracking system

 Airline executives at the IATA meeting told Reuters that ultimately costs would be passed onto passengers, rather than governments.

-“If we ask governments, some countries, to do this, then there is the issue of national security and defence,” Osamu Shinobe, president and chief executive of All Nippon Airways , said.
+“If we ask governments, some countries, to do this, then there is the issue of national security and defense,” Osamu Shinobe, president and chief executive of All Nippon Airways, said.

-“I have no problem with something mandatory if it is a sensible solution and we seek to maximise the use of existing technology,” he added.
+“I have no problem with something mandatory if it is a sensible solution and we seek to maximize the use of existing technology,” he added.

-Aircraft operated by IAG send out perfomance data through ACARS every 30 minutes and this includes their position, he added.
+Aircraft operated by IAG send out performance data through ACARS every 30 minutes and this includes their position, he added.

 Meanwhile Air France-KLM said in a statement that since 2009 Air France aircraft have transmitted their position every 10 minutes.
 That is reduced to one minute if there is an abnormal deviation.
 KLM has decided to follow suit, it added.